top of page

 After studying midwifery and working in health care most of my adult life, I began to realise that still no job had made me happier than my teenage venture in dog sitting and walking.

 Being outdoors - exercising, training and working with dogs - had exhilerated me in a way no other job could.
-So a year ago, when I saw that MDDC was hiring, I finally decided to make my true love my career and have not looked back.
+So when I saw that My Doggy Daycare was hiring, I finally decided to make my true love my career and have not looked back.

 I have since completed qualifications in pet first aid, pet psychology and canine communication, and I am excited to begin my diploma in professional dog care and management in the new year.